wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 If you used all the above steps to create the skirt bones generated the rigid bodies, this will create joints with all the joint linear & angular parameteres preapplied.
 By default, these settings are configured for a somewhat 'heavy' skirt.

-Searches for a rigid body name 'lower body' first.
-If 'lower body' does not exist, this will not work.
+Searches for a rigid body named 'lower body','下半身' or 'j_kosi' first.
+If it does not exist this will not work, as the skirt needs to be physically pinned to this rigid body.

 https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/a64e1020-649c-4b0e-9ab1-2992f278a753